stenington/webpagemaker/README.md

     pip install -r requirements/compiled.txt
     cp webpagemaker/settings/local.py-dist webpagemaker/settings/local.py

-At this point, you'll want to edit that `local.py` file.
+At this point you'll want to edit the `local.py` file, which contains all the settings used when talking to the MySQL instance, including login credentials.

 If you want to use the default database mentioned there, `playdoh_app`, you can create it using this command:

     mysql -u root -e 'create database playdoh_app;'